|

 loyalty to Tsar Alexander II when he emancipated them.

-The
+The Aftermath.

-There
+There was severe

-some 50,000 Polish gentry families were deported from
+Polish gentry families were deported from former

-former eastern Poland to Siberia, to be replaced by Russians.
+eastern Poland to Siberia, to be replaced by Russians.
 There was also russification of the administration, law courts, and

 education in both former eastern Poland and former Congress or